CollectiveOpenSourceHardware/collectiveopensourcehardware.github.io/_education/3e_stencil.md

     Your browser does not support the video tag.
 </video>

-##
+## Starting with Production

-The following steps you should do in a fablab where you have the materials and machines.
+The following steps you should do in a fablab where you find the materials and tools like a lasercutter.

 Before fitting all the small electronic parts on to the PCB we need to apply solder first.
 In this tutorial you learn how to create a reusable stencil which is used later to spread solder on to the whole board.